mike-decarlo/gcd/README.md

 - Vincenty inverse formula for ellipsoids (vincenty): uses ellipsoid shape with Earth's polar radius and equatorial radius Using these methods, the {gcd} package allows users to make easy measurements from place to place on the Earth's surface in km or miles.

+Also in this package are functions to take advantage of the Google and HERE APIs that perform geocoding and routing analysis.
+From this geocoded cooordinates and a standard set of location components can be returned from a single address string.
+Additionally, the drive time (both) and distance (Google only) between two points can be retrieved.

 ## Getting Started